hops-ops/aws-network/README.md

 ### What is NAT and Why Do You Need It?

 **NAT (Network Address Translation)** allows resources in private subnets to initiate outbound connections to the internet while remaining unreachable from the internet.
-Private subnets don't have public IP addresses, so without NAT, they can't reach external services.

 **Common use cases requiring outbound internet access:**
-- Pulling container images from Docker Hub, ECR, or other registries
+- Pulling container images from Docker Hub or external registries
-- Calling external APIs (payment processors, SaaS services, webhooks)
+- Calling external APIs (payment processors, SaaS services)
 - Downloading OS updates and security patches
-- Sending logs/metrics to external observability platforms
+- Sending logs/metrics to external platforms
-- Connecting to external databases or services

 ### NAT Gateway Costs

-NAT Gateways are one of the most expensive components in AWS networking:

 | Component | Cost |
 |-----------|------|